sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 >  OPTIONAL.
 MUST be set to a value as described in Section 6.1 of Vectors of Trust. `acr_values` takes precedence over `vtr`.

+TODO: Must be aligned with section 5.6

 acr_values

 >  OPTIONAL.
 Lists the acceptable LoAs for this authentication.
 See (below).

+TODO: Align with section 5.7 - Authentication Context

 claims